Health Care Professional Information

 Buphenyl® (Manuf. by Ucyclyd), triButyrate® (Manuf. by Triple Crown America)

-Phenylbutyrates were shown to enhance cytotoxicity of chemo agents such as doxorubicin and cisplatin (11), and to exert antibacterial effects against Helicobacter pylori in vitro (17).
+Data also indicate that they enhance cytotoxicity of chemo agents such as doxorubicin and cisplatin (11), and exert antibacterial effects against Helicobacter pylori in vitro (17).

 Multiple dose escalation trials have been performed in patients with solid tumors (3) (4) (5), Huntington's disease (6), and Amyotrophic lateral sclerosis (7); however, the optimal dose has yet to be defined.
 Oral doses up to 36 grams per day have been used with minimal toxicity (4).